News from the Governors

 - responsible for all staffing issues within the school from recruitment to checking that we comply with current employment legislation

-2. The Teaching, Learning, Student and Curriculum Committee looks at standards of teaching and learning within the school.
+2. The Teaching and Learning Committee looks at standards of teaching and learning within the school.
 In conjunction with the teaching staff, we monitor and challenge the progress children are making, instigate trials of different ways of learning that might benefit our children and evaluate them to see if they are having the required impact.

 How do we make sure we’re effective?